sashikaheendeniya/BiViSIONTS/README.md

 BiViSIONTS (Bivariate Vision Transformer for Time Series) is a forecasting framework that turns two correlated time series into a single color image and asks a pretrained computer-vision model to "complete the picture" — where the completed region *is* the forecast.
 It requires **no training whatsoever**: the vision backbone stays frozen with its original ImageNet weights, yet it outperforms both classical statistical methods and state-of-the-art deep learning forecasters that were trained specifically on the target data.

 This is the research repository for an MSc thesis project (University of Moratuwa, in collaboration with Dialog Axiata PLC), where the method was developed for telecommunications capacity planning and validated on real network data plus a public environmental dataset.
-The full thesis is in [`latex/latex-thesis.txt`](latex/latex-thesis.txt).
+The full thesis is available as [`BiViSIONTS Thesis.pdf`](BiViSIONTS%20Thesis.pdf).

 ---